d3x0r/STFRPhysics/LightSpeedSim.md

 ### One Velocity

+Having a single relative velocity between two bodies, those two bodies can only technically approach or regress from each other; although really, the error in the equation means what seems like a negative velocity, is also a body regressing, but in the opposite direction. (that's probably hard to justify at this place in the document; VT can be positive or negative.
+Lorentz VT positive is V regressing, and time advancing, VT negative is V regressing and time receeding (going into the past)... the sign of V doesn't actually change).
+If a body passes another body, the sign of the relative velocity changes from negative to positive; and there is no consideration for the changing of the sign.

 Body A and Body B are moving apart at 0.5c, (the arrow from B to A on the top left is meant to be A moving away from B, not B moving towards A).
 The velocity between B or A might belong to A, and have it be $(0,0.5,0)$, or it might belong to B and be $(0,-0.5,0)$; it could be split and be $(0,0.25,0)$ and $(0,-0.25,0)$... although Lorentz transform always biases the observer as 0; so if the observer is at B, then A has a velocity away at 0.5c.